jeffersonking/sarif-vscode/readme.md

 Run `npm test` to start watchiing and running the unit tests.
 These tests do not launch VS Code.
 Integration testing TBD.

+Run `npx vsce package` to produce a VSIX.

 ## Usage

 Once you have started running this extension in Visual Studio Code, there are a few ways to open/load SARIF Logs.